ananthakumaran/paisa/README.md

 ## Status

 It's in very early stages of development.
 Feel free to open an issue if you found a bug or start a discussion if you have a feature request.

+## License

+This software is licensed under [the MIT license](./LICENSE.md).